 This page provides an overview of signed URLs, which you use to give time-limited resource access to anyone in possession of the signed URL can use it while it's active, regardless of whether they have a Google account.
 To learn how to create a signed URL, see V4 Signing Process with Cloud Storage Tools and V4 Signing Process with Your Own Program.
-To learn about other ways of controlling access to buckets and objects, read Overview of Access Control.
+To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

 When should you use a signed URL?

 In some scenarios, you might not want to require your users to have a Google account in order to access Cloud Storage, but you still want to control access using your application-specific logic.
 The typical way to address this use case is to provide a signed URL to a user, which gives the user read, write, or delete access to that resource for a limited time.
 Anyone who knows the URL can access the resource until the URL expires.
 You specify the expiration time when you create the signed URL.